andrewhooker2/portfolio-site/README.md

 ## Usage

 Well, there's not much to say here.
 If you somehow got access to this repository, congratulations!
-You can look but not touch.
+You can't look and also not touch.

 ## Contributing